parthchawla/parthchawla.github.io/README.md

 <br><br>
 I am a PhD student in the Department of Agricultural and Resource Economics at the University of California, Davis.
 My research interests lie in development and agricultural economics.
+Prior to my PhD studies, I was a Research Associate at Evidence for Policy Design, Harvard Kennedy School, running field experiments in rural India.